 SAN JOSE, CALIFORNIA, USA, March 15, 2024 –

-The ACI Northern California/ Western Nevada Chapter hosted its annual SJSU Night at Dave & Buster’s in Milpitas on March 15, 2024.
-Dr. Akthem Al-Manaseer, a Professor of Civil and Environmental Engineering at SJSU and author of one of the best-selling textbooks on structural concrete, invited PASE to present at the Student Night along with TYLin.
-The presenters from PASE were Dave Lo and Drew Kimball.
-Dave Lo is the Multi-Family Studio Chief and a Principal with over twenty years of design experience in multi-story projects, and Drew Kimball is a Project Manager with over sixteen years of design experience in concrete structures.
+The ACI Northern California/Western Nevada Chapter hosted its annual SJSU Night at Dave & Buster’s in Milpitas on March 15, 2024.
+Dr. Akthem Al-Manaseer, Professor of Civil and Environmental Engineering at San José State University and author of one of the best-selling textbooks on structural concrete, invited PASE to present alongside TYLin.
+Representing PASE were Dave Lo and Drew Kimball.
+Dave Lo is a Principal and the Multi-Family Studio Chief with over twenty years of experience designing multi-story projects.
+Drew Kimball, a Project Manager at PASE, brings over sixteen years of experience specializing in concrete structures.

 Drew Kimball Presenting on Multi-Family Projects